 The CARES Act Higher Education Emergency Relief Fund is a federal program providing emergency funding for students impacted financially by the COVID-19 pandemic.
-Guidelines provided by the Department of Education indicate that these funds can only be distributed to students who are or could be Title IV eligible (i.e. eligible via a FASFA for the 2019-2020 academic year) and to support expenses created by the COVID-19 pandemic and the disruption caused to students due to changes in campus operations.
+Guidelines provided by the Department of Education indicate that these funds can only be distributed to students who are Title IV eligible (i.e. eligible via a FAFSA for the 2019-2020/2020-2021 academic year) and to support expenses created by the COVID-19 pandemic and the disruption caused to students due to changes in campus operations.
 Eligible expenses include food, housing, course materials, technology, health care, and childcare.
+Tuition is not considered an eligible expense.
 Federal funding is subject to the rules and eligibility requirements found in Section 18004 of the CARES Act and in subsequent notice(s) from the U.S. Department of Education.

 While the college seeks to serve as many students as possible, funds available through the Oakton CARES program are limited.
 Grants may vary by student and not all applicants will receive support.
 Applications are processed on a first-come, first-serve basis until funding is exhausted.

 Money received through this fund does not need to be repaid.
 This fund does not negate nor replace financial aid, and it is a one-time grant.
 Any questions about your application should be referred to firstname.lastname@example.org.

 Students who are Title IV eligible and currently or previously enrolled in spring, summer, and/or fall 2020 courses can apply for CARES Act funding if they have been impacted by the COVID-19 pandemic.